wagiminator/CH32V003-GameConsole/software/tiny_tris/tools/README.md

    Note: for memory addresses, you can use 'flash' 'launcher' 'bootloader' 'option' 'ram' and say "ram+0x10" for instance For filename, you can use - for raw or + for hex.
  -T is a terminal.
 This MUST be the last argument.

+Example:
+minichlink -w firmware.bin flash -b
 ```

 ## rvprog.py
 You can also use rvprog.py, a simple Python tool provided in this folder, to flash CH32V003 microcontrollers using the WCH-LinkE or compatible programmers/debuggers.
 The code for this tool is largely derived from CNLohr's minichlink.

 In order for this tool to work, Python3 must be installed on your system.
 To do this, follow these [instructions](https://www.pythontutorial.net/getting-started/install-python/).
-In addition [pyusb](https://github.com/pyusb/pyusb) must be installed.
+In addition [PyUSB](https://github.com/pyusb/pyusb) must be installed.
 On Linux (Debian-based), all of this can be done with the following commands:

 ```
 sudo apt install python3 python3-pip